-3.7 Pattern: Failure can be a good thing
+3.7 Failure can be a good thing

 Context.
 Startups develop new products with low resources and, usually, with not experienced teams.
 They do not know a lot about several areas of the company from business to technology.
 Using Early Validations could try to solve this problem but leads to a lot of "perceived failures", that is, still part of the process, a hypothesis proven wrong could demotivate people involved or even the whole team.
-Besides that, as stated on literature [Blank 2007; Ries 2011; Paternoster et al. 2014], most of startups fail.
+Besides that, as stated in literature, most of startups fail [Blank 2006; Ries 2011; Paternoster et al. 2014].